St. George Tucker: Early life

-Tucker was born near Port Royal, Bermuda, to English colonists Anne Butterfield (?-1797) and Colonel Henry Tucker (1713–1787).
+Tucker was born near Port Royal, Bermuda, to English colonists Anne Butterfield (d.
+1797) and Colonel Henry Tucker (1713–1787).
 His father was the great-grandson of George Tucker, who emigrated to Bermuda from England in 1662.
 The Tuckers were well-regarded in Port Royal.
 St. George's older brother Thomas Tudor Tucker migrated to Virginia in the 1760s after completing medical school in Scotland, and settled in South Carolina before the American Revolutionary War.
 Another brother was Henry Tucker, the President of the Council of Bermuda and occasional acting Governor of Bermuda.
 Another famous relative was his cousin George Tucker, a politician and writer, who was helped by him at the beginning of his career.
 The name St. George had been in the family since his great-great-grandfather George Tucker married Frances St. George.

 As a young man of 19, Tucker moved to the Colony of Virginia in 1772 to study law under George Wythe.
 Upon arriving in Williamsburg, Tucker entered the College of William & Mary, where he was a member of the F.H.C.
 Society.
-After six months at the College, Tucker took private law lessons from Wythe.
+After six months at the college, Tucker took private law lessons from Wythe.
 Tucker passed the bar on April 4, 1774, on the verge of the American Revolutionary War.

 In 1774, as tensions with London increased, many Virginia county courts closed in response to the Stamp Act, as did the General Court of Virginia in 1775 (and did not re-open for three years).
 Tucker needed to find alternatives to practicing law in Virginia.
 Tucker returned to Bermuda and obtained an attorney's and solicitor's license there, but was not able to drum up much business.
 Tucker joined his father and his brother Thomas in a business smuggling goods between the West Indies and the American colonies in Virginia and South Carolina.